ar2rworld/ArturBot/README.md

 [prefix]m  <tag user/users> //to server mute user [prefix]um   <tag user/users> //to unmute user
-[prefix]clean //cleans 1-100 last messages not older than two weeks [prefix]room_for_user <name of the voice channel> //when user enters this channel bot creates a separate voice channel, moves him/her to the new room, if room ends on \"s room\" and has no users in it bot deletes the room
-[prefix]alarms <number of hours> <number of minutes> [you message(optional)] use it in direct messages, bot sends you in DM your custom message or default message every <number of minutes> during some <number of hours> you mentioned
+[prefix]clean //cleans 1-100 last messages not older than two weeks [prefix]room_for_user <name of the voice channel> //deprecated [prefix]alarms <number of hours> <number of minutes> [you message(optional)] use it in direct messages, bot sends you in DM your custom message or default message every <number of minutes> during some <number of hours> you mentioned
-[prefix]create_room <Name of channel (case sensitive)>
-v0.03
+[prefix]create_room <Name of channel (case sensitive)> //when user enters this channel bot creates a separate voice channel, moves him/her to the new room, if room ends on \"s room\" and has no users in it bot deletes the room v0.03

 Thanks to Artur,Aman(they are real sweet hearts)